cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 Incubation is not procrastination if you return with intent.

-# Fight an Evil Twin
+# Fight Your Evil Twin

 Here’s an exercise that is both effective and mildly ridiculous.